Yandex Cloud

 2. Enable Verify server certificate.

 2. Click Test Connection ....
-If the connection is successful, you will see the connection status and information about the DBMS and driver.
+If the connection is successful, you will see the connection status, DBMS information, and driver details.

 3. Click Done to save the database connection settings.